 Gatekeeper Accredited Service Provider means a service provider accredited by the Gatekeeper Competent Authority.

 Gatekeeper Competent Authority means the entity which approves an application for Gatekeeper accreditation.
-The Gatekeeper Competent Authority for PKI is the Australian Government Chief Information Officer, Australian Government Information Management Office, Department of Finance and Deregulation.
+The Gatekeeper Competent Authority for PKI is the Australian Government Chief Information Officer, Australian Government Information Management Office, Department of Finance.

 Identifier Declaration means the declaration set out in Verification of Identity Standard paragraph 4.